DylanMeeus/springboot_jwt_blog/_posts/2015-09-24-adding-authentication-to-shiny-open-source-edition.markdown

 ---
 layout: post
 title: "Adding Authentication to Shiny Open Source Edition"
-description: Learn how to leverage Auth0 to add an extra security layer to your Shiny server or legacy website
+description: Learn how to leverage Auth0 to have Shiny Authentication for the open source version or another legacy website.
 date: 2015-09-24 09:00
 author:
   name: Pablo Seibelt